net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 If you get the message "Dependencies, namely the Microsoft Visual C++ 2015-2019 Redistributable, were not found", well, you need to install the [Microsoft Visual C++ 2015-2019 Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 #### Mac users
-You need El Capitan or later.
+You need Sierra or later.

 #### Linux users
 You need libc++ and libc++abi 8.